Skip to main content

 StatusDescriptionFinal?

-createdTransaction registered, the customer has not made a payment yetNo
+createdThe transaction has been registered, but the customer has not paid yetNo

 State diagram